Stage 1 Fire Restrictions are in effect for the mountain and foothill areas of Boulder County.

 Replacement Ballots

 Did your dog eat your ballot?
 Did you make a mistake on your ballot?
 Did your mail ballot not arrive as expected?
 No problem!
-Election judges are available at our 33rd St. office in Boulder and they can quickly issue a replacement ballot to you anytime during regular hours.
-You can also visit any Vote Center to receive a replacement ballot after they open on Monday, Oct.
-27.
+Visit our Elections Office at 33rd St. in Boulder and staff can quickly issue a replacement ballot to you anytime during regular hours.
+You can also visit any Vote Center to receive a replacement ballot after they open on Monday, June 22.

 Once we issue a replacement, your original ballot will be voided.
 If you lost your original ballot or it didn’t arrive in a timely manner and later find it or it arrives in the mail, just shred or recycle the original mailed ballot and vote your replacement ballot.
 And remember, in Colorado we count only the first ballot we receive from you.